-“Hello,” the daughter said, and she mentioned my full name.
+“Hello,” the daughter said, and she mentioned my name with the Mr. suffix.

 “What are you going to name him?”
 I asked them with an uncomfortable smile, as I scratched this dog behind the ears.
 This appeared to only further their confusion.
 I considered this a perfectly natural question to ask of a family that had a new puppy.
 To look at their expression alone, however, one might have wondered if I asked them which sex act the teenage daughter enjoyed the most.

 I did not consider that an unreasonable question to ask and I considered repeating it in an aghast manner.
 ‘I only asked you if you were going to name the dog,’ was the manner in which I planned rephrasing the question.
 They looked at me, as if they had never considered it, and that they considered the very idea of naming a dog foolish.
 I felt like saying, ‘I realize that you’re probably of a different descent, but don’t they name dogs in your culture.
 The air of confusion between the three of us was that weighted.

 Even if all they were doing was participating in a dog rescue program, and they would end up only owning the dog for a week, until the next Saturday, I did not think that naming a dog to be unreasonable.
 It may have appeared a little obnoxious to do these things in their home, but it was not my intent to overstep my bounds as a guest in their home, at least to the point their expressions appeared to be indicating.